 Before entering Bathwick Wood, you can do a quick 5-minute detour to Ralph Allen’s Sham Castle which also enjoys further lovely views of Bath.
 The folly is believed to have been built to showcase the quality of Ralph Allen’s limestone.
 As you cross Bathwick Wood, and further on, Bathampton Wood, signs of the limestone quarries, such as rock faces and old railway tracks, are visible.

-The walk then leads you behind the Bath Golf Club across Bathampton Down to Bathampton Woods.
+This Cotswold walk then leads you behind the Bath Golf Club across Bathampton Down to Bathampton Woods.
 The serene fields of Bathampton Down offer charming views of Bathampton village, the valley and nearby hills.
-From there on, the walk is mainly on flat ground until the descent back to Prior Park.
+From there on, this country walk is mainly on flat ground until the descent back to Prior Park.

 Bushey Norwood to Claverton Down: Lush fields and country paths